Atlas: Private Advisory

 Where this sits.

 Layer 02 of seven.
-It sits one below Decision Architecture, which names the question.
-It sits one above Governance, which formalizes the answer.
+It sits below Decision Architecture, which names the question.
+It sits above Governance, which formalizes the answer.

 Back to the Atlas root.
 See the outside-help market map.

-A loaded room agrees.
-A neutral seat disagrees on the question itself.
+A loaded conversation agrees.
+A neutral advisor challenges the question itself.